Stand by Me Doraemon: Cultural impact

-On the Japanese talk show Room of Tetsuko, Doraemon in 3D image was invited to interview and was broadcast on television on 8 August 2014.
+On the Japanese talk show Tetsuko's Room, Doraemon, animated in CGI, was invited to interview and was broadcast on television on August 8, 2014.

 The film helped ease diplomatic tensions between China and Japan.
 Nagoya University professor Kawamura Noriyuki said that the film was able to help the Chinese people have a better look at the Japanese people.

 Sequel

-On 12 December 2019, the sequel, Stand By Me Doraemon 2, was announced.
-Ryūichi Yagi and Takashi Yamazaki return as directors, with Yamazaki once again penning the script.
-Largely based on Doraemon's 2000 short film Doraemon: A Grandmother's Recollections, it was originally slated to be released on 7 August 2020, but, due to the COVID-19 pandemic, the release was postponed to 20 November 2020.
+On December 12, 2019, the sequel, Stand By Me Doraemon 2, was announced.
+Ryūichi Yagi and Takashi Yamazaki returned as directors, with Yamazaki once again penning the script.
+Largely based on the 2000 short film Doraemon: A Grandmother's Recollections, it was originally slated to release on August 7, 2020, but was postponed to November 20, 2020 due to the COVID-19 pandemic.